Everything You Need to Know About WordPress Backend

 What is a Backend Developer, and what does he do?

-The core job of a backend web developer is to create and maintain technology for making a website function correctly.
-Backend developers use server scripts, APIs and databases, and other systems that are somehow associated with the website’s backend.
+The core job of a WordPress backend developer is to create and maintain technology to make a website function correctly.
+WordPress backend developers use server scripts, APIs and databases, and other systems associated with the website’s backend.

 What are Backend Languages?